tw4l/brunnhilde/README.md

   -r, --removefiles     Delete 'carved_files' directory when done (disk image
                         input only)
-  -t, --throttle        Pause for 1s between Siegfried scans -v, --verbosesf       Log verbose Siegfried output to terminal while processing -V, --version         Display Brunnhilde version
+  -t, --throttle        Pause for 1s between Siegfried scans -v, --verbosesf       Log verbose Siegfried output to terminal while
+                        processing
+  -V, --version         Display Brunnhilde version
   -w, --warnings, --showwarnings
                         Add Siegfried warnings to HTML report -z, --scanarchives    Decompress and scan zip, tar, gzip, warc, arc with Siegfried
+  --save_assets SAVE_ASSETS
+                        DEPRECATED.
+Non-functional in Brunnhilde 1.9.1+ but
+                        retained for API stability --load_assets LOAD_ASSETS
+                        DEPRECATED.
+Non-functional in Brunnhilde 1.9.1+ but
-  -o, --overwrite       Overwrite reports directory if it already exists --csv CSV             Path to Siegfried CSV file to read as input (directories only) --stdin               Read Siegfried CSV from piped stdin (directories only)
+                        retained for API stability --csv CSV             Path to Siegfried CSV file to read as input (directories only)
+  --stdin               Read Siegfried CSV from piped stdin (directories only) -o, --overwrite       Overwrite reports directory if it already exists --in-memory-db        Use in-memory sqlite database rather than writing it
+                        to disk
 ```

 For file paths containing spaces in directory names, enclose the entire path in single or double quotes or make sure spaces are escaped properly (e.g. `CCA\ Finding\ Aid\ Demo\`).